Skip Navigation

 With pgvector, you can:

-• Perform retrieval augmented generation (RAG): You can populate the database with vectorized embeddings that represent the semantic nature of the documents indexed, such as the latest product documentation for a specific domain.
-Given a query, RAG can retrieve the most relevant embeddings and the corresponding documents, which are then used to augment the context of the prompt for generative AI.
-The AI can then generate responses that are both accurate and contextually relevant.
+• Perform retrieval augmented generation (RAG): Populate the database with vectorized embeddings that represent the semantic nature of the documents indexed, such as the latest product documentation for a specific domain.
+Given a query, RAG retrieves the most relevant embeddings and the corresponding documents, and then uses them to augment the context of the prompt for generative AI.
+The AI then generates responses that are both accurate and contextually relevant.

 • Search multimedia: Search across multimedia content, like images, audio, and video.
 You can embed the content directly or work with transcriptions and other attributes to perform your search.
 For example, generating a music playlist by finding similar tracks based on embedded features like tempo, mood, genre, and lyrics.